willrogers/at/pyat/README.rst

 pyAT
 ====

+Accelerator Toolbox is a code used for simulating particle accelerators, used particularly for synchrotron light sources.
+It is hosted on `Github
+<https://github.com/atcollab>`_.
+Its original implementation is in Matlab.

-pyAT is a Python interface to the pass methods defined in Accelerator Toolbox, implemented by compiling the C code used in the AT 'integrators' plus a Python extension.
+pyAT is a Python interface to Accelerator Toolbox.
+It uses the 'pass methods' defined in Accelerator Toolbox, implemented by compiling the C code used in the AT 'integrators' into a Python extension.
+These pass methods are used by higher-level functions to provide physics results.

-It supports Python 2.7 (deprecated) and 3.5 to 3.8.
+pyAT supports Python 2.7 (deprecated) and 3.5 to 3.8.

 For some examples of how to use pyAT, see pyat_examples.rst.